Dinosaurs in Jurassic Park: Jurassic Park films (1993–2001)

 Winston and his team returned for the 1997 sequel, The Lost World: Jurassic Park, although the film relied more on CGI by ILM.
 The film features 75 computer-generated shots.
-While the first film showed that dinosaurs could be adequately recreated through special effects, the sequel raised the question of what could be done with the dinosaurs.
+While the first film showed that dinosaurs could be adequately recreated through special effects, the sequel raised the question of what could be done with the animals.
 Winston said, "I wanted to show the world what they didn't see in 'Jurassic Park': more dinosaurs and more dinosaur action.
 'More, bigger, better' was our motto".
 Technology had not advanced much since the first film, although director Spielberg said that "the artistry of the creative computer people" had advanced: "There's better detail, much better lighting, better muscle tone and movement in the animals.
 When a dinosaur transfers weight from his left side to his right, the whole movement of fat and sinew is smoother, more physiologically correct".
 Besides animatronics, Winston's team also painted maquettes of dinosaurs that would subsequently be created through CGI.

 Spielberg served as executive producer for each subsequent film.
 ILM and Winston returned for the 2001 film Jurassic Park III, directed by Joe Johnston.
 Winston's animatronics were more advanced than those used in previous films; they included the ability to blink, adding to the sense of realism.
 Animatronics were used for close-up shots.
 Winston's team took approximately 13 months to design and create the practical dinosaurs.
 The team also created dinosaur sculptures, which were then scanned by ILM to create the computer-generated versions of the animals.